top of page

 • Document assumption changes in actuarial reports.

-These reforms underscore Saudi's actuarial maturation, aligning with global standards while challenging employers to recalibrate liabilities proactively.
-As GOSI data matures, expect refined mortality and decrement models.
+These reforms underscore Saudi Arabia's actuarial maturation, aligning with global standards.
+However, they also present challenges for employers.
+Companies must recalibrate their liabilities proactively to navigate this evolving landscape.
+As GOSI data matures, expect refined mortality and decrement models to emerge.

-Actuarial advisors play a crucial role in translating regulatory flux into financial resilience—ensuring Vision 2030's economic diversification doesn't undermine corporate stability.
+Actuarial advisors play a crucial role in translating regulatory flux into financial resilience.
+They ensure that Vision 2030's economic diversification does not undermine corporate stability.
+By adapting to these changes, businesses can maintain their competitive edge while contributing to the broader goals of the Kingdom.

 bottom of page